flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/managed-modes.md

 - A speed protection limiting the target speed to V2+15 kt.

 ## CLB (Climb)

+!!! warning "Managed CLB or DES (VNAV) is currently only available in the Experimental version."

 CLB mode guides the aircraft in a managed climb, at either a managed or a selected target speed, to an FCU selected altitude, taking into account altitude constraints at waypoints.
 The system also considers speed constraints if the target speed is managed.